Paulo Costa

 Paulo Henrique Costa (born 21 April 1991) is a Brazilian professional mixed martial artist.
-He currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC).
-As of 19 August 2025, he is #13 in the UFC middleweight rankings.
+He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
+As of 20 June 2026, he is #4 in the Meta UFC light heavyweight rankings.

 Background

 Costa, the son of odd-jobber Carlos Roberto and Maria Augusta, was born in 1991.
 He has an older brother, Carlos Costa, who is a former mixed martial artist and one of Paulo's coaches.
 Paulo grew up in Contagem playing football and eventually picked up Muay Thai at the age of nine in order to learn discipline and avoid street fights he was constantly getting into.
 As a teenager, Paulo joined a jiu-jitsu gym with his brother only to quit the sport after their father died of throat cancer when Paulo was 17.
 A couple of years later, Costa returned to jiu-jitsu and started competing under the tutelage of his brother who was already a purple belt at the time.

 In order to help his mother with bills, Costa worked in real estate and as an IT teacher, teaching Microsoft Word and Microsoft Excel.